Baba Hari Dass: Ramkot Hanuman temple and Sita Ram Dass Baba

 While waiting for the results of high school exams, they decided to visit Jageshwar Temples, as one of them was from that area.
 "He said it is one of the 12 Jyotir Lingams, the self-revealed sign of Lord Shiva...
 We had to pray for our success in the high school exams."
-At that time they separated.
-It was a sad moment because they had been together for several years, but since they were independent they could go their separate ways and had a reason to feel happy as well.
-Hari Datt Brahmachari, despite the fact that he liked the village of his friend, decided to leave and disappear into the mountains.
-Later, after four months of wondering, he could not recall his whereabouts, "I didn't have any memory...The whole summer passed that way and then I realized that I had to go back."
-He learned, he had passed the high school exams, and that all his friends had moved away, either returning home, enrolling in college, finding jobs, or joining the army.
+Hari Datt Brahmachari liked his friend's village but decided to leave and disappear into the mountains.
+Later, after four months of wandering, he could not recall his whereabouts, "I didn't have any memory...The whole summer passed that way and then I realized that I had to go back."
+He learned he had passed the high school exams, and that all his friends had moved away, either returning home, enrolling in college, finding jobs, or joining the army.

 Since he had no place to stay and didn't want to return home, which he left ten years earlier, he decided to go back to Ramkot and see Sita Ram Dass Baba.
 He noticed several significant improvements were made in the temple surroundings.
 Also, a large group of vairagi monks on their pilgrimage way to Kailash Mansarovar was there.
 Most striking, Sita Ram Dass Baba warmly welcomed Brahmachari and asked him to do various tasks for the monks.
 He noticed in the yajnashala room (place of sacred fire) a monk completely covered with sheets motionless and meditating for several hours.
 He remained in the same position even as others were busy with their routines and activities.
 Brahmachari was allowed to sit near the monk and his mere presence induced in him a deep meditative experience.
 Later on, he was surprised to hear from Sita Ram Dass Baba that Baba Raghubar Dassji Maharaj, without any verbal communication with Brahmachari already accepted him as his disciple.